hwangbro/public_notes/crystal_faq.md

 ### What are spinners?
 - Spinners are a classification of trainers that spin rapidly in place, making them difficult to avoid if we need to pass them.
 - There are some strategies used to improve your chances of passing by them safely.
 This is why you'll see me pause in front of them; I'm trying to react quickly to them spinning a particular direction.
+- Unless a spinner is stuck, you are never "guaranteed" to pass a spinner successfully, but good passes should be over 90% to not be seen.
 - On this route, there are 31 spinner passes that are performed.

 ### What is that timer on the top of your LiveSplit layout?